tac0x2a/nayco/README.md

 # biwako
-Biwako is all in one micro DataLake for IoT data
+Biwako is an all in one micro Data Lake for IoT data.